Thursday, 31 January 2013

 Heck no but they seam to know where they are going so I am following them for now.

-So it ended in me following the two burly Greek Guys and tagging along with her two humongous luggages.
-I was actually smaller in size compared to Alice well I guess Asian people are small built in nature but when I saw her struggling with the luggage’s I had to offer my help.
-She looked at me and gave me a sympathetic look as if I could not help her with me carrying my own backpack.
-She lasted maybe a few hundred meters before the bag slumped onto the ground and that’s when I became the porter.
+So it ended in me following the two burly Greek Guys and tagging along with her two humongous luggage's.
+I was actually smaller in size compared to Alice, well I guess Asian people are small built in nature but when I saw her struggling with the luggage’s I had to offer my help.

 Now why did I took so much effort in packing light again??
 My luggage as I weight it before I left was a mere 8kg and here I was carrying Alice luggage which I could swore was about 12 kg ish. * Bangs Head on Her Bag That I was Carrying*

-I could not tell how far it was but I guessed it was about 30minute walk along the dark road before we saw the sign for Igoumenitsa Port entrance.
 Went in and found the ticket counter and there it was another big crowd around the ticket office by the same group of people that got off the boat from Corfu all trying to get to Bari.

 Did I mention Greece was going through a hard time with the EURO DEBT CRISIS and their government were trying to impose higher tax bla bla bla and so on ?

-The ticket officers had to take our old ticket which said CORFU à BARI and change them to new tickets printing IGOUMENITSA à BARI else the boat captain wont let us on apparently.
 They sure took their time issuing those tickets and soon it was midnight.
 I was waiting there for nearly an hour and the crowd had started to lessen as more people had gotten their ticket and moved on

-I met a nice family from Canada if I was not wrong which was on a big family vacation.
+I met a nice family from Canada, if I was not wrong which was on a big family vacation.
 The grandpa which was queuing next to me was grumbling on how there was no order or line and that things could have been faster if people just queue up properly and wait their turn instead of cramming up the ticket counter.

 Small talk started between me, Grandpa and Alice as not many people spoke English there.
 Alice was on the way to meet her Italian boyfriend in Bari while the Canadians (Grandparents / Parents / 3 Kids and a Baby) were having a holiday in Greece and would eventually drive from Bari to Venice before flying back home.
-I of coz was the odd one and got plenty of questions on traveling the world.

 We all felt comfort thinking the boat won’t leave without us …. right ??
 I ask Grandpa that same question and got a laugh and reassurance and both Grandpa and Alice ask me back the same question and I laugh and reassured them and we all laugh together like the opening of a terrible horror story; but reality I guess we were all worried at one point.
 We finally got to the front of the ticket counter and the ticket lady shouted